peebles/elk-stack/README.md

 or

-    docker exec -it elk_logs_1 tail -f ../all.log
+    docker exec -it elk_logs_1 tail -f all.log

 ## Edit your Environment